SD Card is Not Showing Up on Mac: How to Fix It

 Step 7.
 On this screen, you can preview the files Disk Drill found by hovering your pointer beside their filenames and clicking the eye button that pops up.
 This will open a preview window displaying your file.

-Disk Drill text file preview demonstration
+Disk Drill plist file preview demonstration

 Step 8.
 Select the files you want to recover by ticking the checkboxes to the left of their file names.
 Then, click “Recover.”